Tony Pooley

-After leaving the Natal Parks Board, he set up southern Africa's largest private crocodile farm, Crocworld, near Scottburgh on the south coast of KwaZulu-Natal, which combined commercial farming with education.
-Thereafter he worked as a wildlife consultant and lectured at the Mangosuthu Technikon.
+After leaving the Natal Parks Board, he set up what was then southern Africa's largest private crocodile farm, Crocworld, near Scottburgh on the south coast of KwaZulu-Natal, which combined commercial farming with education (it is now a Conservation Centre).
+Thereafter he worked as a wildlife consultant and lectured at the Mangosuthu Technikon educating future African conservationists.
 As a consultant, Pooley worked with numerous film crews from the US, UK, France, Germany, South Africa and elsewhere, including the BBC Natural History Unit and the Discovery Channel.
 These programmes and films included special features on crocodiles, a film on the interaction of humans and vervet monkeys, and documentaries on conservation issues.
 His last film for the BBC was Missing - Presumed Eaten, documenting his successful defence of the reputation of the Nile crocodile against a life-insurance scam.
 He also made and published records of wildlife sounds, and an album of Thonga music.

-Pooley is widely credited as being one of the leading defenders of the dunes at Lake St. Lucia, now part of the Greater St. Lucia Wetland Park, a UNESCO World Heritage Park.
-He was chairman of the Campaign for St Lucia, which helped to defend the park against proposed open-cast dune mining and get it proclaimed as a heritage park, and later co-ordinated a campaign preventing the deproclamation of part of the Ndumo Game Reserve.
+Pooley was one of the leading defenders of the dunes at Lake St. Lucia, now part of the Greater St. Lucia Wetland Park, a UNESCO World Heritage Park.
+He was chairman of the Campaign for St Lucia, which helped to defend the park against proposed open-cast dune mining and get it proclaimed as a heritage park, and later coordinated a campaign preventing the deproclamation of part of the Ndumo Game Reserve.
 This campaign is ongoing.
 Tony's efforts as a conservationist were recognised by awards from The Wildlife Society and Ezemvelo KZN Wildlife (formerly the Natal Parks Board).

 Pooley's best-known publication is probably Mashesha - The Making of a Game Ranger, first published by Southern Book Publishers in 1992.
-"Mashesha" can be basically translated from Zulu as "He who hurries and takes", a reference to Pooley's work in pursuing poachers.
+"Mashesha" can be basically translated from Zulu as "He who hurries and takes", a reference to Pooley's work in pursuing poachers, though in Mashesha he reflects on the moral quandaries of arresting poachers inside the reserve given the struggles of the rural poor living around the reserve.

 Pooley died in late 2004.
-He is survived by his wife, Elsa, an artist who illustrated Mashesha and has published definitive guides on South African plant life and three sons: Simon (who also works in crocodile conservation; specifically human-wildlife conflict and coexistence), Justin (senior environmental, social, and corporate governance (ESG) with the IFC) and Thomas (musicologist: ethnomusicology and music cognition).
+He is survived by his wife, Elsa, an artist who illustrated Mashesha and has published definitive guides on South African plant life and three sons: Simon (who also contributes to crocodile conservation; specifically on human-wildlife conflict and coexistence), Justin (senior environmental, social, and corporate governance (ESG) with the IFC) and Thomas (musicologist: ethnomusicology and music cognition).